ptarling/DeepLearningFishCounting/README.md

 ### Weights
-Our optimal pre-trained model weights can be downloaded from here: 10.5281/zenodo.4717411
+Our optimal pre-trained model weights can be downloaded from <a href="https://zenodo.org/record/4717411">here</a>.

 ### Scripts